chrisconlin/Conlin_Latin102/translation 3.md

 abluit: 3rd person, singular, perfect, active, indicative of abluo "to wash off"

-"He cleaned the stall dung of the king Augeas in one day, while Jupiter was his helper for the most part; by letting in a river he washed away all of the dung."
+"He cleaned the stall of manure of the king Augeas on one day, while Jupiter was his helper for the most part; by letting in a river he washed away all of the dung."

 taurum cum quo Pasiphae concubuit ex Creta insula Mycenis vivum adduxit.

+taurum

+>>cum quo Pasiphae "concubuit"

+ex Creta insula Mycenis vivum "adduxit".

+taurum: accusative singular of taurus "a bull"
+cum: when
+quo: which
+Pasiphae
+concubuit: 3rd person, singular, perfect, active, indicative of concubeo ex Creta: From Crete
+insula: nomintive singular of island
+Mycenis: dative or ablative of Mycenae
+vivum: that which is alive
+adduxit: 3rd person, singular, perfect, active, indicative of adduco: to bring

+"He brought alive the bull with which Pasiphae had sex with from the island of Crete to Mycenis"

+Diomedem Thraciae regem et equos quattuor eius, qui carne humana vescebantur, cum Abdero famulo interfecit; equorum autem nomina Podargus Lampon Xanthus Dinus.

+Diomedem

+>>Thraciae regem

+et equos quattuor eius

+>>qui carne humana "vescebantur"

+cum Abdero famulo "interfecit"

+>>equorum autem nomina Podargus Lampon Xanthus Dinus

+Diomedem: accusative of Diomedes
+Thraciae: Genitive
+regem: accusative singular of king
+et: and
+equos: accusative plural of horse quattuor (indeclinable adj.), “four”
+qui: which
+caro, carnis (f), “flesh, meat”: carne is abaltive singular
+humana: ablative singular
+vescebantur: third person, plural, imperfect, active, indicative of vescor: to feed
+cum: when
+Abdero: Dative or Ablative of Abderus
+famulo: dative or ablative of famulus: servant
+interfecit: 3rd person, sinuglar, perfect, active, indicative: to kill
+equorum: gentive plurual (of the horses)
+autem: post-postive "on the other hand"
+nomina: nominitive plural: the names

+"Diomedes, King of Thrace, and his four horses, which fed on human flesh, he killed along with the servant Abderus; on the other hand, the names of the horses were Podargus, Lampon, Xanthus, and Dinus."